-Japanese Government (Monbusho) Scholarships (L)
+The Japanese Government (Monbusho) Scholarships (L)

-Scholarships are available to Australian citizens for study in Japan in the following categories: Japanese Studies, In-Service Training for Teachers, Research, Undergraduates.
+Scholarships are available to Australian Citizens for study in Japan for postgraduate research or five years of undergraduate study.
 Applicants must be willing to study the Japanese language and receive instruction in Japanese.
-Further information and applications are available from Monbusho Scholarships, Embassy of Japan, 112 Empire Circuit, Yarralumla ACT 2600.
-Tel (02) 6273 3244, Fax (02) 6273 1848.
-Applications close April (for Japanese Studies and Teacher Training) and July (for Research and Undergraduate scholarships).
+Further information and applications are available from Monbusho Scholarships, Embassy of Japan, 112 Empire Circuit, Yarralumla ACT 2600, Tel (02) 6272 7268, Fax (02) 6273 1848.
+Applications close early July.